quickshell-mirror/quickshell/BUILD.md

 - `pkg-config`
 - `cli11`

+On some distros, private Qt headers are in separate packages which you may have to install.
+We currently require private headers for the following libraries:

+- `qt6declarative`
+- `qt6wayland`

 We recommend an implicit dependency on `qt6svg`.
 If it is not installed, svg images and svg icons will not work, including system ones.